hujhax/austin-improv-wiki/Troupes/BeauMoMa.md

 **BeauMoMa** was an improv troupe that just wants to have fun.

 ## History
-BeauMoMa was formed after Bridget, Maitland, and Melissa completed levels 1-6 at [[The Hideout Theatre]].
+BeauMoMa was formed after Bridget, Maitland, and Melissa completed levels 1-6 at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 The name BeauMoMa is a combination of their nicknames.
 Bridget "Beau" short for Beauregard, Melissa "Mo" short for MoPatt, and Maitland "Ma" short for Maglight.